What are the best vegan sources of vitamin B12 and how can we make sure we get enough? We explain below.

 This is probably the most commonly asked nutrition question around veganism, though it’s not as controversial as some people might think.
 There are, however, some interesting twists and turns and understanding more about this little vitamin is essential for optimal health.

 What is B12 For?

-This little vitamin helps keep blood and nerve cells healthy, and helps make DNA.
-Not getting sufficient can lead to anaemia, which can leave you feeling tired and weak.
+Vitamin B12 helps keep blood and nerve cells healthy, and helps make DNA.
+Not getting sufficient amounts can lead to anaemia, which can leave you feeling tired and weak.

 Do Our Bodies Make It?